TahaAslani/reliability_diagram/README.md

 PyTorch (only if the raw inputs are provided, not the probabilities)

 ## How to run:
 The code can be executed with the prediction probabilities, or with raw outputs of the model.
+The difference is that model outputs are numerical values (could be anything, even a negative number), while probabilities are positive numbers and must sum to 1 for each prediction.
+If raw outputs are provided, the code uses a softmax layer to convert the outputs to probabilities.

 ### Run with the probabilities
 ```